Judge-Girl/Judge-Girl-Documentation-Website/docs/software-design/system-architecture/README.md

     2. Problem and Submission aggregates require to save a ton of files (e.g. Codes, Test Case' I/Os), it's convenient to save them into MongoDB.

-**One great thing of Judge Girl is that, we save all the Test Case's I/O files and codes in Zips to save the space.**
+**One great thing of Judge Girl is that, it saves all the Test Case's I/O files and codes in ZIP files in order to save space.**
-Thanks to MongoDb's **GridFs**, those compressed files can be easily save in the database, so we don't need a [NFS](https://en.wikipedia.org/wiki/Network_File_System).
+Thanks to MongoDb's **GridFs**, those compressed files can be easily saved in the database, so we don't need a [NFS](https://en.wikipedia.org/wiki/Network_File_System).

 - We use PostgreSQL for `Student Service` and `Exam Service` for the reason that: